Ames-hub/2022Project/README.md

 # 2022Project
 All of the programs I made in 2022.
+The starting point of the blood trail from banging my head against the wall :D

 Just some Progress marker I guess you could call it.
 Just incase I want to look back at the way I programmed before and say